RohitAwate/DOMEngine/README.md

 # DOM Manipulation Engine
 `THIS IS A WORK IN PROGRESS`

-A simple command-line program for parsing HTML files and building a DOM tree which can then be accessed and manipulated from an interactive shell or with scripts using jQuery-like selectors and commands.
+A simple command-line program for parsing HTML files and building a DOM tree which can then be accessed and manipulated from a REPL or with scripts using jQuery-like selectors and commands.

 This is nothing more than an effort at learning modern, idiomatic C++ and understanding the working of web browsers.
 Its amusing at best and useless at worst.
 Have fun with it!